 Global Languages and Theatre Arts

-In 2017 the Department of Modern Languages and the Department of Theatre merged to become the Department of Global Languages and Theatre Arts.
-This new department continues to provide cultural outlets for our regional community and inspires life-long, creative ventures for our students after graduation.
+The Department of Global Languages and Theatre Arts provides cultural outlets for our regional community and inspires life-long, creative ventures for our students after graduation.

 - Placement tests that allow you to earn up to 12 hours of language credit for your high school language classes.
-See our placement policy at murraystate.edu/globallanguages.
+View the placement policy.

 - Combine language learning with any other field of study to expand your career opportunities.